covcom/300CEM/README.md

 # Introduction

 This repository is for module 300CEM 'Android Application Development' at Coventry University.
-The module leader of this module is Jianhua Yang.

-There are altogether 22 labs to be delivered in 11 weeks.
-That is 2 labs per week.
+The module runs in 11 weeks, and there are 3 labs per week.
+Lab exercises are designed to expose different aspects of Android programming to our 3rd year undergraduate students.
+For the first 2 labs in each week, detailed instructions are given in lab sheets.
+You'll need to finish them all to get a basic understanding of the contents.
+Guidelines for the 3rd lab (if present) are normally very brief .
+Most of our students use the 3rd lab to catch-up, or to explore more advanced topics.

+Before you start, you should have some experience with programming and a good knowledge of basic principles of OOP.
+Understanding of Java syntax is desired but not essential as we have some dedicated sessions for the language itself.
+The expected outcomes after the module are:

+1. Demonstrate familiarity with the Java Programming language and the Android Studio.
+2. Design applications suitable for Android devices.
+3. Use the Android software development kit and an emulator to develop applications for the Android platform.
+4. Make use of the main modes of interaction available on a smartphone platform.

 This current document contains the module plan for academic year 16-17, for assessment plan please refer to Moodle.
-Our Schoold also offers an iOS module, see [here](https://github.com/covcom/300CEM).
+Our School also offers an equivalent iOS module, see [here](https://github.com/covcom/387COM).

 # Teaching plan